daler/pybedtools/docs/source/tutorial.rst

     >>> str(result_1) == str(result_2)
     True

-If you want to operating on the resulting :class:`bedtool` that is returned by an addition or subtraction, you'll need to wrap the operation in parentheses:
+If you want to operating on the resulting :class:`BedTool` that is returned by an addition or subtraction, you'll need to wrap the operation in parentheses: